Search

 wilfred bion critical thinking example

-If you’re having problems, give this TEDx Talk and its simple suggestion a try:
+If you’re having problems coming up with an answer to this critical thinking exercise, give this TEDx Talk and its simple suggestion a try:

 By practicing an awareness of the difference between your thoughts and your thoughts about your thoughts, great peace and better thinking is possible.